Juzzt-Builders-BTC-Hackathon/btc-aviar-agentic-testing/README.md

 `QA_ALLOWED_ORIGINS=*` admits HTTP(S) targets.
 Authentication, CAPTCHA/MFA, cross-domain journeys, dynamic state, canvas and inaccessible content can still limit testing.
 Compatible loading supports external read resources; navigation remains constrained.
 Additional navigation origins remain an API compatibility option, not a dashboard field.

-For SauceDemo, use `https://www.saucedemo.com/inventory.html`, set credentials privately in `.env`, and retain `TARGET_AUTH_ORIGIN=https://www.saucedemo.com`.
-The example selectors match that login.
-Other sites need their own login selectors or `QA_STORAGE_STATE`.
+For SauceDemo, use `https://www.saucedemo.com/inventory.html`.
+Open **New test run → Advanced details → Sign in before testing** and enter the username and password.
+The default login path and selectors match SauceDemo; other sites need their own login path, username/password selectors, submit selector, and an element visible only after successful login.
+Login must stay on the application origin.
+Credentials are held for the run, excluded from saved requests and exports, and must be re-entered for repeat runs.
+Login runs independently of the test interaction checkbox.
+MFA, CAPTCHA and SSO require a pre-authenticated `QA_STORAGE_STATE`.

+Alternatively, set credentials privately in `.env` with `TARGET_AUTH_ORIGIN=https://www.saucedemo.com`, `TARGET_USERNAME`, `TARGET_PASSWORD`, and the `TARGET_LOGIN_PATH` / `TARGET_*_SELECTOR` settings.
+This remains the fallback when per-run sign-in is unchecked and is used by exported replay scripts.
 No credentials are committed.
+Authenticated page content and screenshots may still contain account data.

 Limits: **one local user, one active run, Chromium, ten minutes, five logical model calls**.
 Each SDK call can retry once.
 A failed scenario gets one unchanged execution retry and at most one locator repair with confirmation.
 Interactions can repeat during validation and retry; use resettable test data.
 Payments, destructive actions and order completion are blocked by the current policy.